embedthis/ioto-doc/docs/dev/json.md

 jsonRemove(json, 0, "weather");
 ```

-When you are finished with a JSON tree, free it with *jsonFree*
+When you are finished with a JSON tree, remember to free it with *jsonFree* to prevent memory leaks.

 ```c
 jsonFree(json)